DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/FINU/Setup/CASH-AND-BANK-MANAGEMENT/Finance-utilities-parameters.md

 :--       |:--
 **Reconciliation customer payment journal name**  | Used to populate **Name** in the customer payment journal created when using bank reconciliation matching rules with **Offset account type** set to _Customer_.
 **Method of payment**     | Used to populate **Method of payment** in the customer payment journal created when using bank reconciliation matching rules with **Offset account type** set to _Customer_.
+**Populate unique voucher for each journal line** |	When customer payment journal is created using the additional Finance utilities fields on **Reconciliation  matching rules** (for mark as new transactions), this field provides options if the journal will be created with unique vouchers for each line.
+If new field is enabled, General ledger parameters’ **Allow multiple transactions within one voucher** doesn’t need to be enabled.

 #### **Number sequences**
 The following number sequences are available for advanced bank reconciliation.